brillout/wildcard-api/docs/rpc.draft.md

 - Simple, quick, and easy
 - Evolves hand-in-hand with your frontend

-lean and more case-by-case

-for CRUD operations for each model;
-You bascically create a generic API.
-This redudant

 This makes sense for an API that is set in stone.
 But in our case we don't need: